andrey-mokhov/graphql-php/docs/en/spiral/abstract-input-object-type.md

         <td valign="top"><code>$description</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            Description of the Input Object Type as displayed in the GraphQL schema.
+            Description of the InputObjectType as displayed in the GraphQL schema.
             Don't define a value unless a description is needed.
         </td>
     </tr>